lilmond/RoCL-2/README.md

+# 🛡️ This tool is for educational purposes only.
+Do not use this against systems you don’t own or have permission to test.

 # NOTICE
 This program has been deprecated due to Roblox security updates and web browsers enhancing their securities.
 This is for educational purposes only.
 ## MORE INFOS